top-hat-1/server/README.md

 ## api/moments

 put /api/moments/:id
-    send email as momentOwner in request.
-Route checks that project owner's email is same as momentOwner.
+    send id attached as owner in request.
+Route checks that project owner's id is same as owner prop on moment being sent.
 Returns 403 if it doesn't match.
 Otherwise returns updated moment.